-Other RFs for post-biopsy rectal haemorrhage include the presence of haemorrhoids.40 The aforementioned rectal venous plexus can increase in size in cases of haemorrhoids.41 Some authors advise preliminary proctoscopy if haemorrhoids are suspected.
-Sheikh et al. recommend a TP rather than a transrectal biopsy in patients with severe haemorrhoids.42 Rietbergen et al. reported an increasing trend of rectal bleeding with advancing age.43 Poorly controlled hypertension and constipation have also been mooted as potential RFs which should be corrected prior to the procedure.44 The same authors propose that neovascularization related to large volume, high grade PCa may also contribute to excessive bleeding.
-Specifically, hypoechoic areas in the prostate are usually hypervascular - biopsying these areas might be an additional RF for bleeding but the dilemma is that these are the precise areas most in need of sampling.45
+Other RFs for post-biopsy rectal hemorrhage include the presence of hemorrhoids.
+The aforementioned rectal venous plexus can increase in size in cases of hemorrhoids.
+Some authors advise preliminary proctoscopy if hemorrhoids are suspected.
+Sheikh et al recommend a TP rather than a transrectal biopsy in patients with severe haemorrhoids.

+Rietbergen et al reported an increasing trend of rectal bleeding with advancing age.
+Poorly controlled hypertension and constipation have also been mooted as potential RFs which should be corrected prior to the procedure.
+The same authors propose that neovascularization related to large-volume, high-grade PCa may also contribute to excessive bleeding.
+Specifically, hypoechoic areas in the prostate are usually hypervascular; biopsying these areas might be an additional RF for bleeding, but the dilemma is that these are the precise areas most in need of sampling.